Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/xray.md

         ```

 ### `statusPassed`
-: The status name of a test marked as passed in Cypress.
+: The Xray status name of a test marked as passed by Cypress.
     Should be used when custom status names have been setup in Xray.
 : ***Environment variable***
     : `XRAY_STATUS_PASSED`